Quicr/laps/docs/relay-protocol.md

 - Must peer directly with Edge relays
 - Can peer to more than one Edge relay
-- Will only receive subscribes based on the advertised announcements to the Edge relay
+- Will only receive subscribes based on the advertised publish information to the Edge relay
 - Uses very little memory and CPU for peering
 - Use case for more than one peer is to optimize reachability to other edges
 - Fully supports NAT and return traffic over the established peer connection, can be placed behind a firewall/NAT router